 Sometimes, your email service provider will throttle the number of connections.
 It may also require re-authorizing an external system.
-If you suspect a connection problem with your email service provider, head over to your connected services page, disconnect and reconnect your email account (note if your inbox shows as disconnected), or contact support.
+If you suspect a connection problem with your email service provider, head over to your inbox connections page and look for the status indicator by your email address.
+Reauthorize your account as needed.
+You can also contact support.

 - You send an email to someone and, bcc firstname.lastname@example.org

-Now you can see where responses might slip through the cracks.
+Now you know how it works behind the scenes, you may be able to troubleshoot you can see where responses might slip through the cracks.
 For example, a ticket system may not put the original message-id back in the “in-reply-to” field in the reply.
 Or, someone may copy and paste a reply in a new email with the same subject.
 If that message-id is lost, we cannot detect it as a response.